DevCycleHQ-Sandbox/Cursor-AI-Prompts/devcycle-cleanup-variable.md

 Use this guide to cleanup a DevCycle Feature Flag that is no longer needed in this project.

 Write the complete code for every step.
 Do not get lazy.
 Write everything that is needed, remove all traces of the feature flag from the codebase if possible, don't just comment it out.
+Do not add code comments.

 Your goal is to completely finish the feature flag cleanup.